deutschah/IOT2/README.md

 ## Microservices

 ### 1. Python-sensor
-- **Description**: Simulates a sensor, triggering updates to a cloud MongoDB database every 5 seconds.
+- **Description**: Simulates a sensor.
+Retrieves one object from a cloud-based MongoDB database and publishes that object to an MQTT broker.
 - **Technology**: Python

 ### 2. Analytics
-- **Description**: Analyzes data from the MongoDB database and sends the results to the Node.js microservice via MQTT.
+- **Description**: Listens to broker messages and analyzes data sent from the python-sensor microservice.
+The analyzed data is published back to the broker via two topics.
 - **Technology**: Python

 ### 3. EventInfo (Node.js)